 Honda's Hunter Cub CT125 adventure bike not coming to Europe

-Don’t laugh but Honda might have just designed the adventure bike everyone is asking for and they’ve based it on the king of bikes – the C125 Super Cub!
+Don’t laugh but Honda might have just designed the adventure bike everyone is asking for and they’ve based it on the king of small bikes – the C125 Super Cub!
 Whenever we ask people what they want from an adventure bike, the message is always: small, light, cheap, big tank range, low seat, capable off-road and with pillion capacity.
 The Hunter Cub CT125 ticks every box.

 But unfortunately, Honda says there are no plans to bring the bike to Europe.